pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

 #### XML (and POM)

-When using {% jdoc core::lang.rule.XPathRule %}, text of text nodes was exposed as `@Image` of normal element type nodes.
+When using {% jdoc core::lang.rule.xpath.XPathRule %}, text of text nodes was exposed as `@Image` of normal element type nodes.
 Now the attribute is called `@Text`.

 Note: In general, it is recommended to use {% jdoc xml::lang.xml.rule.DomXPathRule %} instead,